Quantum Otto engine with quantum correlations: Quantum entanglement and discord

-When the two-atom system is at thermal equilibrium with inverse temperature $\beta$, the density operator can be determined by $\rho_{12}=e^{-\beta H}/Z$, with the canonical partition function $Z=\mathrm{Tr}(e^{-\beta H})$.
-It follows, using Eqs. (\ref{ham}) and (\ref{eigen}), the thermal state of the system can be described by
+When the two-atom system is at thermal equilibrium with an inverse temperature $\beta$, where $\beta=1/(k_BT)$, the density operator can be determined using $\rho_{12}=e^{-\beta H^{sp}}/Z^{sp}$, where the canonical partition function for the spin system is $Z^{sp}=\mathrm{Tr}(e^{-\beta H^{sp}})$.
+It then follows, when using Eqs. (\ref{ham}) and (\ref{eigen}), that the thermal state of the system can be described by

-where the partition function $Z=2[\mathrm{cosh}(\beta\omega)+\mathrm{cosh}(\beta\xi)]$.
-To describe the entanglement between the two atoms, one introduces the concurrence \cite{Woo97,Woot97} which can be evaluated by Eq. (\ref{rho12}) to be written in closed form:
+where the partition function $Z^{sp}=2[\mathrm{cosh}(\beta\omega)+\mathrm{cosh}(\beta\xi)]$.
+To describe the entanglement between the two atoms, the concurrence \cite{Woo97,Woot97} is introduced.
+The concurrence can be evaluated using Eq. (\ref{rho12}) when it is written in a closed form:

-While for $\beta\xi\leq \mathrm{arcsinh}(1)$ the concurrence is zero and the mixture is separable due to vanishing entanglement, for $\beta\xi>\mathrm{arcsinh}(1)\approx0.88$, the concurrence is positive and the entanglement between the two atoms is non-negligible.
-This implies that, the thermal state (\ref{rho12}) would be entangled in the low-temperature and/or strong-coupling case.
+When $\beta\xi\leq \mathrm{arcsinh}(1)$, the concurrence is zero and the mixture is separable because of the vanishing entanglement, but when $\beta\xi>\mathrm{arcsinh}(1)\approx0.88$, the concurrence is positive and the entanglement between the two atoms is non-negligible.
+This implies that the thermal state (\ref{rho12}) would be entangled in the low-temperature and/or strong-coupling cases.